ome/omero-documentation/server/install-walkthrough-on-10.7-using-homebrew.rst

     $ createdb -O db_user omero_database
     $ createlang plpgsql omero_database

-Check to make sure the database has been created
+Check to make sure the database has been created.

 ::